Essential Junk Journal Supplies & Where To Find Them

 Paper

-Yes, I know.
-This sounds obvious given junk journaling is a form of paper crafting.
-But it might be helpful to know about the most common types of paper used in junk journals and ephemera, such as:
+But it might be helpful to know about the most common types of paper used for making junk journals and ephemera, such as:

 • Tea- or coffee-dyed paper (usually copy paper)